medaminedev66/swiper-react/README.md

 ## Acknowledgments

-- Uran for giving me this assignment
+- Master WiZR for giving me this assignment

 =======